-The details of this activity will be at the discretion of the Host Committee, but should include recognition of the age group winning teams, entertainment, speeches and awarding of All Star and other post-event awards.
+The details of this activity will be at the discretion of the Host Committee, but should include recognition of the age group winning teams, entertainment, speeches and awarding of all star and other post-event awards.
 The intent is to provide a more upscale event than the Opening Ceremony, one that is dedicated to recognizing excellence and awards recipients in a more formal format, at a reasonable cost to both spectators and the Host Committee.
 Therefore, it does not include any planned meal or food preparation; however, given the necessary timing of the activity it is appropriate for some form of light buffet (previous examples include dessert buffet, chocolate fountains) to be served either in advance of the ceremony while teams are waiting for the start of the ceremony or at the conclusion of the ceremony.
+Seating should be no less than 2000.